Meet the Vancouver actor who appeared in 27 Hallmark films, usually as Kenny - ExBulletin

 Iconic Christmas movies and close cousins of the Lifetime Network and Netflix have become a staple of the holiday season.
 This year Hallmark is releasing 41 Christmas or holiday themed films, many of which were filmed in and around Vancouver.

-Vancouver director Linda-Lisa Hayter, whose own movie Hallmark Five more minutes comes out this season, said the core value of the film is love.
+Vancouver director Linda-Lisa Hayter, whose own movie Hallmark Five more minutes coming out this season, said the core value of the film is love.

 “Whether it’s romantic love, whether it’s parental love, whether it’s beautiful friendships, brotherhood, brotherhood, I think it’s just love,” said Hayter.